Specifics

 • Rescue breathing and choking (adult, child, infant)

-Additionally CPR certifications must include both a test and HANDS-ON verification of competency.
+Additionally, CPR certifications must include both a test and HANDS-ON verification of competency.

 Current CPR certifications accepted include: Basic Life Support for Health Care Providers (American Heart Assn) or CPR for the Professional Rescuer (Red Cross.)